Siphon Brewing: How to Make Coffee with A Siphon Brewer

 While brewing coffee with a siphon coffee maker, also known as a vacuum coffee maker or vacuum pot, might be impractical on a regular basis, it is definitely a brew method worth having in your repertoire.

 Siphon coffee making has been around for nearly 200 years, and it continues to be trendy for good reasons (1).
-Not only does it produce a delicious cup, pairing the flavour intensity of a French Press with the clean cup of a pour over, but a siphon/vacuum coffee maker is also a piece of art, a science experiment, and a performance all rolled into one (2).
+Not only does it produce a delicious cup, pairing the flavor intensity of a French Press with the clean cup of a pour over, but a siphon/vacuum coffee maker is also a piece of art, a science experiment, and a performance all rolled into one (2).

 A siphon coffee brewer consists of a lower chamber, an upper chamber, a filter, and usually a silicone gasket or similar to create a good seal between the two chambers.
 This diagram details the set-up: